ljdursi/dursi-blog/_drafts/2018-07-21-incrementalism-for-scientific-development-tools.md

 ### Training Research Software Developers at all Stages

-The set of techniques that people generally mean when they talk about &ldquo;Software Engineering&rdquo; is most useful at step 4 &mdash; they largely assume that there already exists a well-posed problem and an understood, implementable solution.
-It was understood fairly early that this was quite different from scientific software development (although perhaps too much was concluded from this, as science spent decades largely ignoring progress in programming techniques tools used in other fields).
+The set of techniques that we mean when we talk about &ldquo;Software Engineering&rdquo; is most useful at step 4 &mdash; these techinques largely assume that there already exists a well-posed problem and an understood, implementable solution.
+It was understood fairly early that this differed a great deal from scientific software development (although perhaps too much was concluded from this, as science then spent decades largely ignoring progress in programming techniques tools used in other fields).

 Realizing that something somewhat different was needed, in the late 90s [Software Carpentry](https://software-carpentry.org), and later [The Carpentries](https://carpentries.org),